-"In some part of Africa," said Mr. Barlow, "there was a prince who was attacked by one of his most powerful neighbours, and almost driven out of his dominions.
-He had done everything he could do to defend himself with the greatest bravery, but was overpowered by the numbers of his enemy, and defeated in several battles.
-At length he was reduced to a very small number of brave men, who still accompanied him, and had taken possession of a steep and difficult hill, which he determined to defend to the last extremity, while the enemy was in possession of all the country While he lay with his little army in this disagreeable situation, he was visited by a European, whom he had formerly received and treated with the greatest kindness.
-To this man the unfortunate prince made his complaints, telling him that he was exposed every instant to be attacked by his stronger foe; and though he had taken his resolution he expected nothing but to be cut off with all his told the prince, his friend, that he would soon inform him of what his enemy was doing, and then he might take his own measures with the greater confidence.
-So he produced his glass, and after having adjusted it, turned it towards the enemy's camp, which he observed some time with great attention, and then told his friend that he might at least be easy for the present, for the enemy's general was at that instant thinking only of a great feast, which he was giving to the officers of his army.
+"In some part of Africa," said Mr. Barlow, "there was a prince, who was attacked by one of his most powerful neighbours, and almost driven out of his dominions.
+He had done everything he could to defend himself with the utmost bravery; but was overpowered by the numbers of his enemy, and defeated in several battles.
+At length he was reduced to a very small number of brave men, who still accompanied him, and had taken possession of a steep and difficult hill, which he determined to defend to the last extremity; while the enemy was in possession of all the country around.
+While he lay with his little army in this distressing situation, he was visited by a European, whom he had formerly received and treated with great kindness.
+To this man the unfortunate prince made his complaints, telling him that he was exposed every instant to be attacked by his stronger foe; and though he had taken his resolution, he expected nothing but to be cut off with all his army.

+"The European happened to have with him one of these curious glasses, which had not long been invented in Europe, and was totally unknown in that part of the world; and he told the prince, his friend, that he would soon inform him of what his enemy was doing; and then he might take his own measures with the greater confidence.
+So he produced his glass, and after having adjusted it, turned it towards the enemy's camp, which he observed some time with great attention.
+He then assured his friend, that he might be easy, at least for the present; for the enemy's general was at that instant thinking only of a great feast, which he was giving to the officers of his army.
 'How is it possible,' replied the prince, 'that you can pretend to discover so accurately what is done in yonder camp?
 My eyes, I think, are at least as good as yours; and yet the distance is so great, that I can discover nothing distinctly.'
-The European then desired his friend to look through the telescope, which he had no sooner done, than he rose in great trepidation, and was going to mount his horse; for the spectacle was so new to him, that he imagined the enemy was close to him, and that nothing remained but to stand upon his defence.
+The European then desired his friend to look through the telescope; which he had no sooner done, than he rose in great trepidation, and was going to mount his horse; for the spectacle was so new to him, that he imagined the enemy was close to him, and that nothing remained but to stand upon his defence.
 The European could not help smiling at this mistake; and after he had with some difficulty removed his panic, by explaining the wonderful powers of the glass, he prevailed upon him to be quiet.